 - 2 tsp hararat spice mix

 To start cooking, in a karahi, dutch oven, or high-sided pot add a couple tablespoons of oil and saute the onions for 5 minutes or so, until they start to get soft.
 Add the lamb and cook until browned and crumbly, another 5-10 minutes

 Next, add in the bowl of tomatoes and stuff.
 Cook, stirring constantly, until the juices start to come out of the tomatoes.
 Simmer, stirring regularly, for about ten minutes.

 There should be a fair amount of liquid now.
 If not, add a cup of water.
 Then add in the rice and stir in well.
-Simmer another 10-15 minutes, stirring just enough to keep things from sticking to the pan.
+Simmer another 20 minutes, stirring just enough to keep things from sticking to the pan.
 Add water, 1/2 cup at a time to keep it from drying out.

 Finally, give a good stir and spoon the mix into the peppers.
-Leave some room at the top for the rice to expand as it cooks the rest of the way.
-Arrange in a casserole – 9×9 is good for 4 people, cover with foil, and bake at 400F for an hour, then remove the foil and continue cooking until the top is browned.
+Arrange in a casserole – A 9×9 is good for 4 people.
+Cover with foil, and bake at 400F for an hour, then remove the foil and continue cooking until the top is browned.

 Note: Only cook as many as you plan to eat.
 Freeze the rest, and they can be thawed and cooked for an easy night within the next couple weeks.